ballerina-attic/docs-ballerina-vscode-extension/en/docs/debugging/debug.md

 Follow the steps below to start a test debug session.

-1. Select **Ballerina Test** from the drop-down available in the upper left corner to start a test debugging session.
+1. Select **Ballerina Test** from the drop-down menu available in the upper-left corner to start a test debugging session.

-2. Click the **Start Debugging** icon on the upper left corner to start debugging.
+2. Click the **Start Debugging** icon in the upper-left corner to start debugging.

-   You view the output in the **DEBUG CONSOLE**.
+   You can view the output in the **DEBUG CONSOLE** as shown below.

    ![Test Debug](/img/test-debug.gif)